 AdReady is an innovative Solutions for Advertisers, Publishers, and Agencies.
 Just like other programmatic platforms, AdReady gives advertisers the ability to customize their campaigns to drive the performance that they need for higher advertising ROI.

-Its cutting edge technology allows companies to focus on their ROIs rather than benchmarks.
-They maintain transparency and geared toward client goals, using an optimized media mix to beat KPIs.
+Its cutting-edge technology allows companies to focus on their ROIs rather than benchmarks.
+They maintain transparency and are geared toward client goals, using an optimized media mix to beat KPIs.

-Last on this list but not the least is Centro.
+Last on this list but not least is Centro.

 A platform used by advertisers to run their digital advertising campaigns across multiple channels.

-They have a great platform that integrates not only media buying but also many other media buying, communication tools and analytical tools necessary for your campaign success.
+They have a great platform that integrates not only media buying but also many other media buying, communication tools, and analytical tools necessary for your campaign’s success.

 Digital advertising has been experiencing several changes in the past few years which brought about programmatic advertising.
 Am not sure what will come on board next for display advertising.

 If you have experienced changes in the topic we discussed in this post, it will be great if you can share your experience with us.

 Let us know what you think of the post, and suggest ways we can improve it and make it more valuable.
 We ask you to share your expertise in the comment section.